carnage/stripe/integrations/index.md

 ## Integrations

-Cartalyst Stripe is framework agnostic and as such can be integrated easily natively or with your favorite framework.
+Cartalyst Stripe is framework agnostic and as such can be integrated natively with ease or with your favorite framework.

 ### Laravel